 We were able to reach over 600 small businesses in Aba, Lagos, Ibadan, Kano, Kaduna, Uyo.
 Businesses are being supported with concessionary funds to achieve sustainable wealth while achieving our financial inclusion goal in the remote areas.

 The Bank organizes the Declutter and Donate campaign every year.
 The objective of the project is to encourage members of staff to declutter their homes and donate useful items such as clothes, toys, food items, electrical appliances, toiletries etc. to disadvantaged individuals and communities.
 We also refurbish obsolete computer systems and donate to schools across our regions.
 These items, in the past, have been donated to flood-ravaged, neglected and internally displaced people in communities.
 So far, we have been able to reach over 20,000 lives with this initiative.
+Click here to watch the video from our latest outreach.

 The Salary for Love initiative is an annual project in which members of staff donate their one-day basic salary in February to give back to the underprivileged in the society in which we do business.
 Each year, this initiative is targeted towards a selected goal of the Sustainable Development Goals.
 It is our own way of sharing love in society to celebrate the popular month of love.
 Over 70,000 lives have been impacted by this initiative.